Reaction to UK Supreme Court ruling suspension of parliament unlawful

 “Boris Johnson should resign, this is a prime minister who has been found by the UK Supreme Court to have acted unlawfully, seeking to evade scrutiny without good reason.

-“If the prime minister isn’t prepared to do the decent and honorable thing in tendering his resignation, then I think parliament should quickly come together to force this prime minister from office.”
+“If the prime minister isn’t prepared to do the decent and honourable thing in tendering his resignation, then I think parliament should quickly come together to force this prime minister from office.”

 “This confirms what we already knew – Boris Johnson isn’t fit to be prime minister.
 He’s misled queen and country, and unlawfully silenced the people’s representatives.
 I’m on my way to resume my duties in the Commons and stop Brexit altogether,” she said.